davyrob-clg/NetNIX/README.md

 ---

-NetNIX simulates a complete UNIX experience inside your terminal — with a virtual filesystem, user accounts, a shell, file permissions, a text editor, networking, background daemons, a package manager, and a C# scripting engine that lets you write and run scripts directly inside the environment.
+NetNIX simulates a complete UNIX experience inside your terminal â€” with a virtual filesystem, user accounts, a shell, file permissions, a text editor, networking, background daemons, a package manager, and a C# scripting engine that lets you write and run scripts directly inside the environment.

 Everything lives in a single portable zip archive on your host OS.
 No admin rights, no VMs, no containers.